Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Fisher Information in Isotropic Pairwise GMRF's

-A relevant question concerns the interpretation of these local information values.
-Roughly speaking, $\phi_{\beta}\left( x_{i} \right)$ is the quadratic rate of change of the local likelihood, which means that observations showing low values of $\phi_{\beta}\left( x_{i} \right)$ are very likely to occur throughout the field (they are close to the maximum of the local likelihood).
-In other words, these patterns or patches are ``aligned'' to the expected global behavior (once they are not informative).
-On the other hand, observations showing high values of $\phi_{\beta}\left( x_{i} \right)$ are typically landmarks, because they bring a significant amount of information about the global spatial dependence structure, since they are not likely to occur for that particular value of $\beta$ (informative patterns or patches).
-Therefore, type-I local Fisher information minimization in MRF's produces configuration patterns or patches that are more likely to occur.
-Basically, $\phi_{\beta}\left( x_{i} \right)$ tell us how informative a given pattern is for a specific global system behavior (given by the value of the inverse temperature parameter $\beta$).
-In other words, $\Phi_{\beta}$ measures the degree of agreement between the central element of the pattern and its neighbors, given a neighborhood system.
+Now, let us move on to configuration patterns showing high values of $\phi_{\beta}(x_{i})$.
+Those samples can be considered landmarks, because they convey a large amount of information about the global spatial dependence structure.
+Roughly speaking, those points are very informative once they are not expected to exist for that particular value of $\beta$ (which guides the expected global behavior of the system).
+Therefore, type-I local observed Fisher information minimization in GMRF's can be a useful tool in producing novel configuration patterns that are more likely to exist given that chosen value of inverse temperature.
+Basically, $\phi_{\beta}( x_{i} )$ tell us how informative a given pattern is for that specific global behavior (represented by a single parameter in an isotropic pairwise GMRF model).
+In summary, this measure quantifies the degree of agreement between an observation $x_{i}$ and the configuration defined by its neighborhood system for a given $\beta$.

-Recent works in the signal and image processing literature have been investigating the use of this criterion in Gaussian denoising by considering a tradeoff between local mean square error (MSE) minimization and local observed Fisher information minimization, showing promissing results \cite{ISCAS2011, SIB2012}.
-Figure \ref{fig:phi} depicts a simple geometrical illustration of the type-I local Fisher information minimization process, showing that patterns ehxibiting low values of $\phi_{\beta}\left( x_{i} \right)$ are close to a maximum of the local likelihood.
+As we will see later in the experiments section, typical informative patterns (those showing high values of $\phi_{\beta}( x_{i} )$) in an organized system are located at the boundaries of the regions defining homogeneous areas (since these boundary samples show an unexpected behavior for large $\beta$, which is: there is no strong agreement between $x_{i}$ and its neighbors).

+Let us analyze the type-II local observed Fisher information $\psi_{\beta}( x_{i} )$.
+Informally speaking, this measure can be interpreted as a curvature measure, that is, how curved is the local likelihood function at $x_{i}$.
+Thus, patterns showing low values of $\psi_{\beta}( x_{i} )$ tend to have a nearly flat local likelihood function.
+It means that we are dealing with a pattern that could have been observed for a variety of $\beta$ values (a large set of $\beta$ values have approximatelly the same likelihood).
+An implication of this fact is that in a system dominated by this kind of patterns (patterns for which $\psi_{\beta}( x_{i} )$ is close to zero), small perturbations may cause a sharp change in $\beta$ (and therefore in the expected global behavior).
+In other words, these patterns are more susceptible to changes once they do not have a ``stable'' configuration (it raises our uncertainty about the true value of $\beta$).